 FINALLY get my back handspring!

 I’ve been working on my back handspring at camp since last summer.
 This year, I finally got it!
 I started a couple of summers ago on the tumbling track with my cabin counselor, who was also a Gymnastics specialist.
-She knew one of my goals was to learn how to do a back handspring, so dsc_0148-2she worked with me on the tumbling track, which is a really long trampoline.
+She knew one of my goals was to learn how to do a back handspring, so she worked with me on the tumbling track, which is a really long trampoline.
 By the end of the summer, I could do a back handspring pretty well on the tumbling track, but I couldn’t do one on the floor without being spotted.
 I don’t take gymnastics during the winter, so this summer, when our camp’s gymnastics coach asked me if I was ready to learn how to do a back handspring on the floor, I was nervous.
 We did a couple on the tumbling track, then he/she spotted me while I did them on a mat.
 By the end of my next gymnastics activity period, I was doing back handsprings on the floor—by MYSELF!
 The best part of all is the camp photographer got a picture of it.
 I can’t wait until my mom sees it!

 Become friends with my cabin mates so quickly